josenoguera-94/mve-collection/src/minio-docker-boto3/README.md

 If you cannot access the console at `http://localhost:9001`:

 1. Check that the container is running: `docker ps`
-2. Verify the port mapping is correct: `docker-compose ps`
+2. Verify the port mapping is correct: `docker compose ps`
 3. Try accessing via `http://127.0.0.1:9001`
 4. Check firewall settings